Black Pepper Health Benefits and Side Effects

 Additionally, having a healthy digestive system helps with weight loss, improves your nutritional absorption, and prevents severe gastrointestinal conditions.

-As black pepper is a natural carminative, which relieves flatulence, it helps your body easily remove trapped gas out of your body naturally and healthily way without the use of medication.
+As It is a natural carminative, which relieves flatulence, it helps your body easily remove trapped gas out of your body naturally and healthily way without the use of medication.

 For comparison, excess gas moving up the intestines can be harmful since it could strain and possibly damage the upper chest cavity, your diaphragm, and other internal organs in the process.